imoldfella/simpleweb/readme.md

 option 2; start with blobs, follow with tuple.

 starting with the tuple potentially allows us to compile special support into the proc, but do we want that complication?

+how to get the fastest possible lookup: packet in to packet out.

+good to reuse packet?
+I think erpc allows this.

+the packet that we get from uring is a packet that we posted. we can reuse it in the response. esp with ktls?